-Friends coming down to town and you want to show them around your city?
+Friends coming down to town for the festive season and you want to show them around your city?
 Artsy Cafe’s Arshdeep has shared with us an interesting itinerary that you can definitely follow to show Kolkata’s unique features to your friends.

 Artsy Cafe's Arshdeep Tells Us Where To Take People Who're Visiting Kolkata